 - Deadpan Snarker: Sawyer, big time.
 Cranston Goat also qualifies.

 - Death Glare: Sore Loser Darla, having lost her job, is last scene as a lowly janitor and giving one of these to the camera.

 - Deranged Animation: Darla Dimple is the queen of this trope.

 - Didn't Think This Through: Darla getting the animals fired from the production seems like a good idea for her.
 The animals making it to the premiere and getting a standing ovation, however...

 - Disney Acid Sequence:

-- Disproportionate Retribution: Darla got the animals fired, just because she fears they'll steal her spotlight and for Cranston's remark about L.B.
+- Disproportionate Retribution: Darla gets the animals fired, just because she fears they'll steal her spotlight, and for Cranston's remark about L.B.
 Mammoth probably getting tired of Dimple and is looking for something new.